scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

    |                | dance appreciate being     |                            |
    +----------------+----------------------------+----------------------------+

 NMF was used to provide insights into the underlying topics that users chose to describe themselves.
 Choosing the number of NMF components (topics to which users are clustered) is an arbitrary and iterative process.
 For the self-summary essay, we chose 25 components.
-This resulted in a diverse set of manageable topics.
+This resulted in a diverse, but manageable set of topics.

 Several expected themes emerged.
-Many users chose to highlight personality traits, for example "humor" or "easy-going", while others focused on describing the types of activities they enjoyed.
+Many users chose to highlight personality traits, for example "humor" or "easy-going," while others focused on describing the types of activities they enjoyed.
 Hiking, traveling, and cooking were popular choices.
 Others chose to mention what they were looking, whether that be a long-term relationship, a friendship, or sex.
-Topics the highest weighted tokens for each are summarized in the table below.
+Topics and the highest weighted tokens for each are summarized in the table below.

    +----------------+---------------------------------------------------------+
    | Topic          | Tokens                                                  |